 A dynamic microphone captures loud, strong vocals.
 It’s the kind of microphone that excels in live performances and is built similarly to a loudspeaker, although it is power-hungry, it does not require a phantom power source — something you need to have with most condenser microphones.

 These features mean that dynamic microphones can capture powerful and loud vocals; it also means it is seldomly used in podcasts because, as you can imagine, most podcasters don’t talk like they’re at a live performance.
 Of course, there are caveats to this, and dynamic microphones can be the perfect microphone for dynamic podcasters.
+You can check out our list of best dynamic microphones.

 A Dynamic Microphone is Great For: